Accounting Cost-Volume-Profit Analysis

 Weighted Average Contribution Margin per Unit

-And the amount of sales in dollars can be determined using the below formula:
+And the amount of sales in dollars can be determined by using the following formula:

 Sales (Dollars) =